8 Exciting Reasons Data Analytics Will Ignite Your Career In 2024

 data science, bid data, data analysis projected values for 2025

-Statista reports that by 2025, the annual revenue from data generation is set to reach $68 billion with 181 zettabytes of data being created
+Statista reports that by 2025, the annual revenue from data generation is set to reach $68 billion with 181 zettabytes of data being created.

-• Behavioral patterns of their consumers
+• Behavioural patterns of their customers

 Information is the oil of the 21st century, and analytics is the combustion engine. -Peter Sondergaard